 - 1/2 cup pomegranate seeds

 - 1 tbsp red wine vinegar

 - 1 tbsp lemon juice

 - 1 tsp dijon mustard

 - 1/3 cup oil, half olive oil and half vegetable oil

 - 1 small clove garlic, minced

-If the aioli is very thick and won't drizzle, you can add in a little of the egg white or some water until it is thin enough.
+- If the aioli is very thick and won't drizzle, you can whisk in a little water until it is thin enough.

 - I have a rice cooker since I've never been able to make great rice on the stove.
 Either way brown rice takes 45-50 minutes to cook, depending on how long a resting time you want to give it.
 (With the rice cooker you can let it rest on warm for an hour with no issues.)
 45 minutes will give you plenty of time to do all the prep for the salad - slicing the squash, roasting the squash and shrimp, making the vinaigrette and aioli.
 That way, once the rice is done, you can assemble the salads and eat everything while it's hot.